Chxnedu/learning-app-ecommerce/README.md

 ---

+# Packaging with Helm

+I have never used Helm before, so I had to learn about it first before I could implement it.
+The best way to learn is to learn by building, so after taking a YouTube course on Helm and going through the documentation, I jumped right in.

+---

 # Conclusion and Next Steps

 Through this project, I deployed a sample e-commerce application and database to a live Kubernetes environment, utilizing various Kubernetes objects and concepts like PersistentVolumes, ConfigMaps, Secrets, HPA, and Probes.